Aysha022/OSlab/README.md

 Exercise 5
 ----------
-Implement a chat server using two different processes usimg shared memory.
+Implement a chat server using two different processes using shared memory.

 Exercise 6
 ----------